averageyogi/plex-collection-maker/README.md

 create a collection, but there are many other options available.

 These are the outputs of the dump functions and include the Plex GUID for each item.
 These are also not necessary, but should ensure accurate item identification when adding to a collection.
+IMDB, TMDB, and TVDB GUIDs can also be used for identification.

 <p align="center">
     <img src="./images/example_movie_config.jpg" alt="movie config example" width="45%"/>